arthurshir/USIMC_Reg_Portal/README.md

 # United States International Music Competition Registration Portal
 USIMC Registration Portal is a live portal for applicants to register for the 2017 USIMC competition.
 It includes rule restrictions, application editing and submission, account management, and payments through Stripe (Est. projected $30k - $40k in transactions).
 It's written in Python, built with Django with PostgreSQL database, SASS for stylesheets, and is hosted on a Ubuntu instance on Amazon Web Services with an Nginx+uWSGI web server.
+Hourly PostgreSQL dump backed up to Dropbox folder.

 ## Building
 Start a virtual environment, pip install requirements.txt, and add a .env with all deployment variables.
 (DEBUG, SECRET_KEY, DATABASE_PASSWORD, EMAIL_PASSWORD, STRIPE_TEST_SECRET_KEY, STRIPE_TEST_PUBLISHABLE_KEY, STRIPE_LIVE_SECRET_KEY, STRIPE_LIVE_PUBLISHABLE_KEY)